everton-o/az500/36-configure-encryption-at-rest/README.md

 # Azure Virtual Network, Subnet, VM, Key Vault

-This example deploys a Azure Virtual Network, Subnet, one VM with a Public IPs associated with it, and Key Vault
+This example deploys a Azure Virtual Network, Subnet, 2 VMs with a Public IPs associated with them, and Key Vault